PuruVJ/neodrag/README.md

 # Why an action and not a component?

-In case you're wondering why this library is an action, and not a component, the answer is simple: Actions usage is much much more simple and elegant than component for this case could ever be.
+In case you're wondering why this library is an action, and not a component, the answer is simple: Actions usage is much much simpler and elegant than a component for this case could ever be.

 If it were a component, its syntax would be like this 👇